lyesbouchoucha/svm-evolution/README.md

 differently on the next point that arrives.
 That ambiguity is what the SVM removes.

-## Step 2 — The hard margin, and why the threshold is 1
+## Step 2 — The hard margin and why the threshold is 1

 Here is the answer to my first question.
 A hyperplane is invariant under
 rescaling: `(w, b)` and `(kw, kb)` describe the same set for any `k > 0`.
 So